jack-king1/Tickety/README.md

 5. Express
 6. AWS

-The server has a seperate github repo: https://github.com/jack-king1/ticketyserver
+The server has a seperate github repo:  [Tickety Server Github Repo (CTRL + Click for new window)](https://github.com/jack-king1/ticketyserver)

 ## Planned Features
 1. The ability for customers to design, print and have custom tickets delivred right to the doorstep and save them printing themselves.